Abhinaya Narayanan

 Medical School: David Geffen School of Medicine

-Residency: California
+Residency: San Francisco, California

-Abhinaya Narayanan, a 2021 Pisacano Scholar, graduated from the David Geffen School of Medicine at the University of California, Los Angeles (UCLA), and is currently a 2nd-year resident in San Francisco, California.
+Abhinaya Narayanan, a 2021 Pisacano Scholar, graduated from the David Geffen School of Medicine at the University of California, Los Angeles (UCLA), and is currently a 3rd-year resident in San Francisco, California.
 She graduated from the University of California, Berkeley (UC Berkeley) with a Bachelor of Arts in public health and integrative biology and completed a Master in Public Policy at the Harvard Kennedy School.

 As an undergraduate at UC Berkeley, Abhinaya worked as a community organizer in Oakland, CA with the Alliance of Californians for Community Empowerment and served as the Student Director of the Oakland Community Builders program.
 She collaborated with the Alameda County Department of Public Health to document the health impacts of cuts to public transit lines and helped organize campaigns to fight for a free youth bus pass, renter’s rights, and a living wage.
 Listening to, learning from, and building power alongside communities most impacted by racism, structural violence, and health inequities set her on a trajectory towards family medicine and public policy.
 Upon graduation, she received the Chancellor’s Award for Public Service for her commitment to advancing social change through public service.